Public Health Leadership Program FAQs

 GRE scores are required for all applicants, except those that already have a terminal degree (i.e. MD, PhD, DrPH, etc.) by the Graduate School admissions office.
 While the PHLP appreciates what the GRE scores can reflect, we also realize that many of our students are well-removed from their previous academic careers, and consequently we may give less weight to the scores than to other elements of the application, such as professional experience and the statement of purpose.

-Requirements for the Online Leadership MPH include two 3-day on-campus sessions.
-The first occurs in mid-August, and serves as an introduction to the program as well as an exploration of team dynamics.
-The seconc occurs in the spring semester prior to the student’s enrolling in the fall course students come to campus Tuition is assessed per credit hour and set annually in response to the legislature’s budget appropriations.
-Costs also are dependent on such criteria as the student’s residential status, and whether or not the student is considered full-time.
-Current figures for programs in the Gillings School of Global Public Health are at http://www.unc.edu/finance/fd/c/sa/docs/13_14_tuitionfees.pdf.
+Requirements for the Online Leadership MPH include two on-campus sessions.
+The first occurs in August and serves as an introduction to the program as well as an exploration of team dynamics.
+The seconds occurs in either the spring or summer semester prior to the student’s enrolling in the fall Leadership course (PUBH 791).

 Certification Review Courses are offered annually, generally in January.
 For more information about either offering please contact Bonnie Rogers (919-966-1765 or email@example.com).